 A new leather sofa or handbag—so beautiful.
-Or perhaps it’s the car you’ve had for a long time—the one with leather upholstery that still looks fantastic because that you’ve babied and protected it against spills and stains.
+Or perhaps it’s the car you’ve had for a long time—the one with leather upholstery that still looks fantastic because you’ve babied and protected it against spills and stains.
+Somehow, through the course of life, that beautiful leather gets hit with an ink stain.
+Oh, the heartbreak!

 Here’s what happened to Dana, who recently wrote:

 While working, I placed an ink pen in the back pocket of my jeans.
 Later, I realized the pen was not there, only locate it in the seat of my car.
-Apparently it had slipped out of my pocket and wrote on the leather seats—blue ink on tan leather—before I realized it had gotten out.
+Apparently it had slipped out of my pocket and wrote on the leather seats—blue ink on tan leather.
 Not a pretty sight, especially considering I have no kids to blame it on!

 Leather can be tricky because there are so many variables.
 Is the leather finished or unfinished?
 Is the ink stain fresh or has it been there for a long time?
 What kind of ink is it—ballpoint, Sharpie®, gel?